Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Abstract

 \section{Abstract}

 We consider a dose-optimization design for first-in-human oncology trial that aims to identify a suitable dose for late-phase drug development.
 The proposed approach, called the Pharmacometrics-Enabled DOse OPtimization (PEDOOP) design, incorporates observed patient-level pharmacokinetics (PK) measurements and latent pharmacodynamics (PD) information for trial decision making and dose optimization.
 PEDOOP consists of two seamless phases.
 In phase I, patient-level time-course drug concentrations, derived PD effects, and the toxicity outcomes from patients are integrated into a statistical model to estimate the dose-toxicity response.
-A simple dose-finding design guides dose escalation in phase I. At the end of the phase I dose finding, a graduation rule is used to select at least two doses for a randomized comparison in phase II.
+A simple dose-finding design guides dose escalation in phase I. At the end of the phase I dose finding, a graduation rule is used to assess the safety and efficacy of all the doses and select those with promising efficacy and acceptable safety for a randomized comparison against a control arm in phase II.
 In phase II, patients are randomized to the selected doses based on a fixed or adaptive randomization ratio.
 At the end of phase II, an optimal biological dose (OBD) is selected for late-phase development.
 We conduct simulation studies to assess the PEDOOP design in comparison to an existing seamless design that also combines phases I and II in a single trial.

 \textbf{\textit{Keywords}}: Adaptive randomization; Dose finding; Optimal biological dose; Pharmacodynamics; Pharmacokinetics.